NGC 7023

 NGC 7023 Iris Nebula

-Distance from Earth: about 1300 light years.
+Distance from Earth: about 1,300 light-years.

-Diameter: approximately 6 light years.
+Diameter: approximately 6 light-years.

 Structure: the nebula consists of dusty material surrounding a massive, hot, young star in the formation stage.

-33 frames of 180 seconds each
+33 frames at 180 seconds

-20 flats, 10 darks, 20 biases
+Calibration: 20 flats, 10 darks, 20 biases

 Add comment